Do you have your Christmas Campaigns built & ready to launch?

-Using a Social Relationship Management platform can help you automate these posts at predetermined times and dates making sure you have a drip feed approach to your engagement.
+Using a social media marketing platform can help you automate these posts at predetermined times and dates making sure you have a drip feed approach to your engagement.
 Keep in mind, community managers will need to be on hand to respond and engage with possible inbound communications.

 5. What About Your Automated Nurturing Campaigns?

 This requires some thought.
-You could suspend/deactivate your Oracle Marketing Cloud campaigns in mid December and then reactivate them in mid January.
+You could suspend/deactivate your Oracle CX Marketing Eloqua campaigns in mid December and then reactivate them in mid January.
 It would be worthwhile to look at the contacts currently included in your nurturing campaigns and then make an informed decision about what to do.

 There wouldn’t appear to be much value having your well structured and thought through nurturing campaign content delivered when 90% of them will soft bounce with out of office notifications.

 6. Cultural & Ethnic Sensitivity

 You may want to think carefully about how you present Christmas messages to your intended audience.
 You will most likely have a wide-ranging group of people from vast cultural backgrounds.
 As a non-Christian country, Singapore is a great example of a country that has adopted the Christmas season with all the trimmings.
 After Googling “Orchard Road Christmas” I came up with thousands of images, this one is just one great example.